Author

 John Rogers

-John Rogers (1627–1698) was an English Nonconformist minister and apocalyptic theologian whose prophetic writings, including *A Midnight Cry from the Temple of God to the Ten Virgins*, exemplified the intense millennial expectations and sectarian fervor of the Restoration period.
-His work synthesized radical Protestant theology with visionary eschatology, addressing the spiritual anxieties of Dissenters excluded from the established church following 1662.
-Rogers's theological output remains significant for understanding the intersection of prophecy, dissent, and religious identity in seventeenth-century England.
+John Rogers (1627–1698) was an English Nonconformist minister and apocalyptic theologian whose prophetic writings, including *A Midnight Cry from the Temple of God to the Ten Virgins*, exemplified the intense millennial expectations and sectarian fervor of the Interregnum and Restoration periods.
+His work synthesized radical Protestant theology with visionary eschatology, positioning him within the broader landscape of Fifth Monarchy Men and other radical religious movements that sought to interpret contemporary political upheaval through biblical prophecy.
+Rogers's theological output reflects the intellectual and spiritual turbulence of seventeenth-century English Protestantism, particularly the anxieties and hopes surrounding the possibility of Christ's imminent return and the establishment of God's kingdom on earth.

 Works in the Library